Sibisen/CRYPTO/README.md

 # CRYPTO

 # 🚀 Solana SPL Tutorial
-This repository contains full tutorial on Solana SPL token
+This repository contains full tutorial on Solana SPL token for the windows OS.

 ## Table of Contents
 - [Prerequisites](#prerequisites)